thussain010/IBMHackChallenge-MethodTracer/README.md

 Step3: Click from the below two options if "Compare" clicked then go to Step 4 or else go to step 5.

 Step4:

-	Step4.1:Run all 4 commands on cmd from anywhere and click  and click proceed.
+	Step4.1: Run all 4 commands on cmd from anywhere and click  and click proceed.

-	Step4.2:the output is the two tables with 2 trace data.
+	Step4.2: The output is the two tables with 2 trace data.

 Step5:
-	Step5.1:Run the 2 commands on cmd from anywhere and click  and click proceed.
+	Step5.1: Run the 2 commands on cmd from anywhere and click  and click proceed.
-	Step5.2:the output is the two table trace data.
+	Step5.2: The output is the two table trace data.
-	Step5.3:click on Barchart to get the bar chart of the frequency of the methods.
+	Step5.3: Click on Barchart to get the bar chart of the frequency of the methods.

 note:	you can run the cmd command from anywhere.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------